-Arisen (more precisely, revived) in the late 1970-x. in the USSR and the USA as an independent class of strategic offensive arms, long-range aviation and sea cruise missiles (KR) from the second half of the 1980-s are also considered as high-precision weapons (WTO), designed to destroy particularly important small targets with conventional (non-nuclear) warheads.
+Arisen (or rather, revived) in the late 1970s. in the USSR and the USA as an independent class of strategic offensive weapons, aviation and long-range marine cruise missiles (CD) from the second half of the 1980s are also considered as high-precision weapons (WTO), designed to destroy particularly important small targets with conventional (non-nuclear) warheads.
 Equipped with high-power (mass - about 450 kg) non-nuclear military units (CU) cruise missiles AGM-86C (CALCM) and AGM-109C "Tomahawk" demonstrated high efficiency in combat operations against Iraq (conducted permanently since 1991), and in the Balkans (1999) and in other parts of the world.
 At the same time, tactical (non-nuclear) first-generation missiles had relatively low combat flexibility: the flight mission was entered into the missile guidance system on the ground, before the bomber departed or the ship left the base, and took more than a day (later on it was reduced to several hours ).

 In addition, CDs had a relatively high cost (more than 1 million dollars), low accuracy of hit (circular deviation - KVO - from tens to hundreds of meters) and several times smaller than their strategic prototypes, the range of combat use (respectively , 900-1100 and 2400-3000 km), which was due to the use of a heavier non-nuclear warhead, which "displaced" some of the fuel from the rocket body.
 The carriers of the AGM-86C KR (launch weight 1460 kg, warhead weight 450 kg, range 900-1100 km) are currently only B-52H missile carrier bombers, and the AGM-109C are equipped with “destroyer-destroyer" "submarine destroyer" class "surface-laying aircraft" and "AGMH", and AGMC are equipped with surface destroyer-class "destroyer destroyer" and "AGNH-class bombers". "equipped with universal vertical container launchers, as well as multi-purpose nuclear submarines (APL), using missiles from a submerged position.